lelegard/arm-cpusysregs/apps/README.md

-The program `demo-userfeatures` demonstrates the usage of the C++ class `UserFeatures` which returns the most important Arm features in a portable way, independently of the rest of this project.
+The program `demo-userfeatures` demonstrates the usage of the C++ class `UserFeatures` which returns the most important Arm features in a portable way, independently of the rest of this project, without the help of a kernel module.
 The class can be reused in any project.
 It works well on macOS.
-On Linux, however, some less used features are correctly incorrectly reported by the kernel (incomplete MRS emulation).
+On Linux, however, some less used features are incorrectly reported by the kernel (incomplete MRS emulation).